joshmarinacci/tile-mapper/README.md

 Tile mapper data model

+bugs:
+    size of tiles incorrect after loading. reports ten in sheet, but clearly are 16 in the tiles

 todos:
  [ ] support loading mario, but not saving out again. specific to V4 [x] let you add a new sprite sheet